Aiah

-Maraiah Queen Arceta (born January 27, 2001), known professionally as Aiah, is a Filipino singer, rapper, dancer, and model.
+Maraiah Queen Jaraula Arceta (born January 27, 2001), known professionally as Aiah, is a Filipino singer, rapper, dancer, and model.
 Her career began by participating in school events, modeling, and beauty pageants, winning titles such as Miss Silka Cebu and Miss Silka Philippines 2018.
 After gaining early exposure through various ABS-CBN auditions, she joined Star Hunt Academy (SHA), graduating as one of the final SHA Girl Trainees in October 2020, which later became the Filipino girl group Bini and debuted on June 11, 2021.
 In her musical career, Aiah co-wrote their single "Kapit Lang" (2021), writing the rap verse for the song.
 She also starred in the music video of Jeremy G's song "Bini" (2023), which she later co-sang with him in the remix version of the song in 2024.
 In 2023, she won the Top Female Visual of the Year award at the 8th P-pop Awards.

 Beyond her musical career, she has ventured into acting and television, making guest appearances on programs including Drag Den and Kuan on One.
 Aiah also conducts philanthropic work through her annual charity project, Aiahdvocacy, supporting community outreach and environmental initiatives.
 Multiple sources have also credited Aiah for providing representation for the Cebuano language in the media.

 Early life and education

-Maraiah Queen Arceta was born on January 27, 2001 to Dick and Mary Louh Arceta in Lapu-Lapu City, Cebu, Philippines, where she was raised alongside her only brother.
+Maraiah Queen Jaraula Arceta was born on January 27, 2001 to Dick and Mary Louh Arceta in Lapu-Lapu City, Cebu, Philippines, where she was raised alongside her only brother.

 In 2022, Aiah enrolled at Enderun Colleges in Taguig as a scholar, taking a degree in architecture in Interior Design and Multimedia Arts.